 At Atlas, we want kids to have a joyful birthday and have the opportunity to celebrate with their classmates on their special day if they so choose.
-If families decide to share a birthday treat, we ask that they coordinate with the classroom teacher prior to the birthday.
-The treat must be store bought and nut-free.
-If you bring in a treat, there must be enough for the entire class.
+If families decide to share a birthday treat, we ask that you coordinate with the classroom teacher prior to the birthday and bring enough for the entire class (most classes have 26 students).
+The treat must be store bought, nut-free, and free from nut cross-contamination, since the treat will be shared with students in the classroom.
+The treats must be dropped off at the front office, and an Atlas staff member will double-check to help ensure that it is nut free before sending it to the classroom.